-You have to use the right kind of stain for the wood you’re applying it to.
+You have to use the correct stain for the wood you’re applying it to.
 You have to take into consideration the type of wood (hard/soft, porous/non-porous).
 You also need to use the proper staining method/technique.
-Finally, you have to use the correct stain for the conditions your wood docks will be exposed to (Salt Water/Fresh Water, Extreme Sunlight & Heat/Shaded.
+Finally, you have to use the correct stain for the conditions your wood docks will be exposed to (Salt Water/Fresh Water, Extreme Sunlight and Heat/Shaded.
 Knowing the conditions your dock or deck will be exposed to is vital in choosing the correct stain and staining method for your individual project.

 They have been stained and/or sealed with an oil based product.
 Oil based stains and sealers contain seed oils.
-Seed oils are actual food for mildew/fungus & algae.
+Seed oils are actual food for mildew/fungus and algae.
 Using oil based products on your wood dock or deck causes maintenance problems (keeping them clean from mildew, fungus, algae, etc.) and also future maintenance coats on your wood (build up & drying issues).
-Also, oil based products are toxic and harmful to our environment & are a big no no around our lakes & rivers.
+Also, oil based products are toxic and harmful to our environment and are a big no no around our lakes and rivers.

 The Eco-Friendly Stains and Sealers we apply DO NOT contain seed oils and provide Superior Durability over oil based stains and sealers!
 The stains and sealers we apply also contain Extremely High UV Inhibitors.
 Our stains are available in any beautiful rich color you desire!